 Pedestrian facilities in the Plan Area consist of sidewalks, pedestrian ramps, crosswalks, and pedestrian crossing signals.
-Sidewalks are located on both sides of Douglas Boulevard for the entire segment located within the Plan Area, though at four feet wide they are narrower than the City's current standard of five feet, have no separating features from the roadway, and contain both utility and light poles, which may make traveling along Douglas Boulevard uncomfortable for many pedestrians.
+Sidewalks are located on both sides of Douglas Boulevard for the entire segment located within the Plan Area, though at approximately four feet wide they are narrower than the City's current standard of five feet and have no separating features from the roadway.
+The Class II bike lane located on both sides of the road provide some buffer from automobiles for pedestrians but the speed of traffic reduces the strength of this buffer.
+Douglas Boulevard contains few shade trees adjacent to the sidewalk and no street furniture, which may also make traveling along Douglas Boulevard uncomfortable for many pedestrians.
+There are large commercial parking lots alongside most of Douglas Boulevard, which provide future opportunities for sidewalk separation and/or additional landscaping as part of redevelopment projects.